Table of Contents

 Panel Cleaning

-Recommended: 2-4 times per year
+Recommended: 1-4 times per year depending on location

 Performance Monitoring

-Check monthly (or enable alerts)
+Check monthly (or enable automated alerts)

 Annual Inspection

-Common Issues & Solutions
+Common Issues and Solutions

-Warranties & Support
+Warranties and Support

-Installation: 2-10 year workmanship warranty from installer
+Installation: 2-10 year workmanship warranty from the installer, varying by country and company

-Maximize Lifespan
+Maximise Lifespan